Wilberforce University Status Continues as “Accredited-Probation”

 Noted Criteria for Accreditation:

-In 2018, HLC concluded that Wilberforce University did not meet the following HLC Criteria for Accreditation:
+HLC concluded that Wilberforce University does not meet the following HLC Criteria for Accreditation:

 - Criterion Five, Core Component 5.A, “the institution’s resource base supports its current educational programs and its plans for maintaining and strengthening their quality in the future”